Philippus/elastic4s/README.md

 ###### 2.1.0

-* Rewrite was removed from Elasticsearch's matchXXX queries so has been removed in the dsl
 * Optimize was renamed to ForceMerge.
 The existing optimize method are deprecated and `forceMerge(indexes*)` has been added in its place.
+* #395 Added pipeline aggregation definitions
+* #458 Added options to clear cache def
+* #475 fixed breaking change in terms query
+* Rewrite was removed from Elasticsearch's matchXXX queries so has been removed in the dsl

+###### 2.0.1

+* #475 fixed breaking change in terms query

 ###### 2.0.0